cbiffle/swddude/README.md

 Status and Known Issues
 -----------------------

-`swddude` can flash the LPC1114 and LPC1343 on their respective LPCxpresso breakout boards, as long as the proprietary programming system (on the side of the board with the USB connector) has been disabled by cutting the bridge traces.
+These boards are known to work:

+ * LPCxpresso LPC1114.
+ * LPCxpresso LPC11C24.
+ * LPCxpresso LPC1343.

+Note that the LPCxpresso boards will only work if you disable the proprietary LPC-Link programming device on the board.
+On newer boards, you can do this by clearing solder jumpers between the two sections of the board; older boards make you physically cut traces in the same position.

 Known issues: